ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 #### Addendum: Sending Projects

-Even though receiving projects does not seem to work on the ipad, sending does seem to work.
+Even though receiving projects does not seem to work on the iPad, sending does seem to work.

 1. Click here to get to send screen.
 {:imagesize: width="auto" max-width="initial" height="200px" max-height="250px" }